-Curo response to this tree-related enquiry: site inspection not required.
+Curo response to this tree-related enquiry: Site inspection not required.

-Customer Advice: A tree is not dangerous just because it may be considered too big for its surroundings.
-Other problems would need to be shown such as those described in the Dangerous Tree Procedure for Curo to consider it to be dangerous.
+Customer advice: A tree is not dangerous just because it may be considered too big for its surroundings.
+Other problems would need to be shown such as those described in section 7 above ('Dangerous trees requiring immediate action') in order for Curo to consider it to be dangerous.
+Possible issues will be assessed as part of cyclical inspection rounds.